railsuser2014/openobject-doc-book-en/source/technical_guide/project.rst

-:planned_hours: Planned Hours, float, required, readonly
+:planned_hours: Planned Hours, float, required

     *Estimated time to do the task, usually set by the project manager when the task is in draft state.*